farsonJava/catalog/README.md

 we are able to reason within this method about new cartItem objects being created as the same keys (if they have the same name) to keep increasing their quantity- while retaining their complex properties and allowing them to be parameterized dynamically by whatever data in the request corresponds to their fields.

-This latter point speaks to the scalability of the approach; if we wanted to introduce a new item, our hashmap data structure is already primed to snap into place- we can define a new cart item only using front-end request parameters need since our logic is just looking for their names to be the same for its functionality as a key to click so we can start counting their quantity in our cart.
+This latter point speaks to the scalability of the approach; if we wanted to introduce a new item, our hashmap data structure is already primed to snap into place- we can define a new cart item only using front-end request parameters since our logic is just looking for their names to be the same for its functionality as a key to click so we can start counting their quantity in our cart.

 ### CartItem equals override method: